JERUKA9/CALMA/README.md

 # CALMA
-calculator writen in pure C with use of: math.h.printf.h,scanf,h,string.h
+calculator writen in pure C with use of: math.h and other C functions.